ranma/arm-mcu/lpc17xx/README.txt

 Test Platform

-   This framework is validated on the [4]mbed LPC1768, [5]NGX BlueBoard LPC1768-H, and [6]LPC1768-Mini-DK2 development boards.
+   This framework is validated on the following LPC17xx development
+   boards:
+     * [4]mbed LPC1768
+     * [5]LPC1768-Mini-DK2

    Tested on 9 August 2013 with gcc 4.8.1.
      __________________________________________________________________

-   Questions or comments to Philip Munts [7]phil@munts.net
+   Questions or comments to Philip Munts [6]phil@munts.net

    $Id$